Friends in Low Places: Critical reception

 "Friends in Low Places" entered the Hot Country Songs on August 18, 1990.
-It took only eight weeks to reach No. 1, where it remained there for four weeks until it was succeeded by "You Lie" by Reba McEntire.
+It took eight weeks to reach No. 1, where it remained there for four weeks until it was succeeded by "You Lie" by Reba McEntire.

 The song was an immediate success within the country music fandom.
 Brooks told a reporter from USA Today in October 1990, when the song was still at its chart peak, that he had received letters from high school students saying that they wanted to use "Friends in Low Places" as their "class song," only to have it opposed by their principals because the song is about escaping into drinking.
 Brooks agreed with the principals, saying, "We've had a lot of fun with that song, but it's nothing to base your values on."

 In April 1991, Brooks's recording won the 1990 Academy of Country Music award for Single of the Year, and on October 2, 1991, it won the same honor from the Country Music Association.